aboutcode-org/scancode-toolkit/README.rst

   For instance, visit https://github.com/dejacode/about-code-tool/wiki/BuildingPython27OnCentos6 for instructions to compile Python from sources on Centos.

-  * On Debian/Ubuntu distros, you will need to install these packages first: ``python-dev libbz2 xzutils zlib1g libxml2-dev libxslt1-dev``
+  * On most Debian/Ubuntu distros, you will need to install these packages first: ``python-dev libbz2 xzutils zlib1g libxml2-dev libxslt1-dev``
+  * On Debian 8 (Jessie), you will need to install these packages first: ``python-dev libbz2-1.0 xz-utils zlib1g libxml2-dev libxslt1-dev``
   * On RPM-based distros, you will need to install these packages first: ``python-devel zlib bzip2-libs xz-libs libxml2-devel libxslt-devel``

 - **On Windows**: